The current situation in the Philippines

 The Philippine archipelago, officially known as the Republic of the Philippines, is a prominent Southeast Asian country situated in the western Pacific Ocean.

 Its population of almost 100 million is spread across 2,000 inhabited islands, with the majority living in several metropolitan cities.

-Prostitution is illegal in the Philippines.
-Still, it has long been known for prostitution, and the internal trafficking of men, women, and children for purposes of domestic servitude, forced labor, forced begging, and sexual exploitation.
+While prostitution is illegal in the Philippines, it has long been known for internal trafficking of men, women, and children for domestic servitude, forced labor, forced begging, prostitution, and sexual exploitation.

-The children of the Philippines are especially vulnerable and in desperate need of help.
-An estimated 60,000 to 100,000 children in the Philippines are involved in prostitution rings, with the highest incidence being in tourist areas.
-Child sex trafficking often occurs in the clandestine enclosures of private residences, where knowing taxi drivers facilitate arrangements for child sex tourists.
-It has been reported by both government and non-government agencies that a growing number of Filipino boys are victims of sex trafficking.
+Child sex trafficking often occurs in the clandestine enclosures of private residences, where knowing taxi drivers facilitate arrangements for sex tourists.
+It has been reported by both government and non-government agencies that a growing number of Filipino boys are victims.

-Equally disturbing is an increasing danger for very young Filipino children who are victims of Internet porn.
-In clandestine locations they are forced to perform sex acts for paying viewers on the Internet.
+Equally disturbing is the increasing danger for very young children who are victims of Internet porn.
+In clandestine locations they are forced to perform sex acts for paying viewers online.

 The Philippines government is trying to eradicate the problem, but the issue is huge and they need our help.